 Is your fridge sending your personal information to criminals?
-Is your kettle is a part of a massive DDoS attack on your bank?
-While it may sound somewhat hilarious, these kinds of problems have already become a part of our reality.
+Is your kettle a part of a massive DDoS attack on your bank?
+While it may sound ridiculous, these problems have already become a reality.

-If you’re used to relying on antivirus for protection, you probably think that it can protect your IoT devices as well.
-After all, industry-leading antivirus software protects your PCs, laptops, and smartphones from cybercriminals…why not your thermostat, too?
+If you’re used to relying on an antivirus for protection, you probably think that it can protect your Internet of Things (IoT) devices as well.
+After all, industry-leading antivirus software protects your PCs, laptops, and smartphones from cybercriminals…why not the rest?

 While your kettle may not have enough processing power on its own, combined with millions of unsecured devices like cameras, routers, and household appliances, it’s known as a “botnet.”
 These botnets hold enormous computing power that can be manipulated by hackers.

-In 2016, an army of CCTV cameras formed a botnet called “Mirai” that left much of the Internet inaccessible on the U.S. east coast.
-According to Kaspersky Lab research, the distribution of multipurpose remote access tool (RATs) that affect IoT has nearly doubled in the last year (from 6.5% in 2017 to 12.2% in 2018).
+In 2016, an army of CCTV cameras formed a botnet called “Mirai” that left much of the Internet inaccessible on the United States’ east coast.
+According to Kaspersky Lab research, the distribution of multipurpose remote access tools (RATs) that affect IoT has nearly doubled in the last year (from 6.5% in 2017 to 12.2% in 2018).

 The connectivity that makes smart devices work is what makes them exploitable.